Dasharo/docs/docs/transparent-validation/msi-z690/laboratory-assembly-guide.md

-# Laboratory stand dedicated to MSI PRO Z690-A assembly guide
+# Laboratory stand dedicated to MSI PRO Z690-A and Z790-P assembly guide

 ## Introduction

-This document describes the assembly procedure dedicated to the MSI PRO Z690-A testing stand.
+This document describes the assembly procedure dedicated to the MSI PRO Z690-A / Z790-P testing stand.

 ## Prerequisites